 Wait, okay.
-Its not a secret song for a secret religion that was sung in secret.
-(Say that fast 5 times) But it was a religious song?
-Not a song of tongue twisters sung by children in hopes a small reward or kiss?
+It's not a secret song for a secret religion that religious followers sang in secret.
+(Say that fast five times) But it was a spiritual song?
+Not a song of tongue twisters sung by children in hopes of a small reward or kiss?

-The moral of the story is- it is a rhyme that is has been around since the 18th century, song at Christmas time, with ties to the underground Catholic church, seeped in the mysteries of weathermen predictions, and can not be purchased during COIVD restrictions.
+The moral of the story is- it is a rhyme that is has been around since the 18th century, a song at Christmas time, with ties to the underground Catholic Church, seeped in the mysteries of weathermen predictions, and can not be purchased during COIVD restrictions.
 There you have it- the 12 Days of AFTER Christmas...I think.
-It may be before?
-I don't know- let me ask the weather man.
+May it be before?
+I don't know- let me ask the weatherman.

 As always friends, I invite you to do more research on your own.
 This is a fun topic that takes you from religion to financials to farming in 3.2 seconds.
 I am including the links I used for my research below and added some books that you might like to look up.

 And remember....Be Great at something you are Good at!